mappls-api/mappls-ios-sdk/docs/v1.0.0/MapplsAPIKit.md

 - `profileIdentifier:` This property is type of enum `MapplsDirectionsProfileIdentifier` with acceptable values `driving`, `biking`, `walking` and `trucking`.
 The default value of this property is `driving`.

-**Additionally** you can set some more parameters on instance of `RouteOptions` to get filtered/specific results.
-Which are as :
+**Additionally** you can set some more parameters on instance of `RouteOptions` to get filtered/specific results as :

 1. `routeType`: It is type of enum  `MapplsRouteType` which can accept values `quickest`, `shortest`, `none`.
 By default its value is `none`.
 2. `region`: It is type of enum `MapplsRegionType`.
 It is used to validate and get result for different countries.
 Currently five countries are supported including India which are Sri Lanka, India, Bhutan, Bangladesh, Nepal.